 CCE on 2, Tyler Haynes Commons 201

-Dr. Amy Howard, executive director of the CCE, holds an A.B. with honors in history from Davidson College and M.A. and Ph.D. degrees in American studies from the College of William and Mary.
+Dr. Amy Howard is the executive director of the CCE and associated faculty in American Studies.
+She holds an A.B. with honors in history from Davidson College and a Ph.D. in American Studies from the College of William and Mary.

 The theme of engaged citizenship runs through her work.
-Howard has taught courses on urban history and American studies and during the past three years has taught the "Urban Crisis in America" course as part of a curricular-based living-learning program called the "Civic Engagement House."
-Howard's current book project, More Than Shelter: Community, Identity, and Spatial Politics in San Francisco Public Housing, 1938-2000, explores the history of tenant activism, community building, and racial and ethnic alliances in San Francisco public housing.
+Howard has taught courses on urban history and American studies, including a Sophomore Scholars in Residence course, "Urban Americas".
+Howard's recent book, More Than Shelter: Activism and Community in San Francisco Public Housing, explores the history of tenant activism, community building, and racial and ethnic alliances in San Francisco public housing.
+She is currently working on a book about leadership and politics in Richmond, Virginia with Thad Williamson.
+In 2013, she chaired the housing task force of Mayor Dwight Jones' Maggie L. Walker Initiative for Expanding Opportunity and Fighting Poverty.
 She serves on the board of the Better Housing Coalition and is a member of the City of Richmond Planning Commission.